 The Pacific Oyster fishery is a selective fishery and there are few concerns for potential impacts on depleted species during the directed fishing activities, including those species which have been listed under the Species at Risk Act (SARA).
-However the following species may have habitat that may be concurrent with the location of current or future harvest sites.
+However Olympia oyster habitat may overlap with the location of current or future harvest sites.